 - To receive a 100% bonus, you must purchase at least 40,000 miles

 - The bonus percentage depends on the number of miles purchased

-- You can purchase a maximum of 175,000 miles per year (including bonus miles)
+- United typically limits mileage purchases to a maximum of 175,000 miles per year (including bonus miles).

 - Purchased miles may take up to 48 hours to post to your MileagePlus account

 - Purchased miles do not count toward MileagePlus Premier status

 This offer may be targeted, so you may see a different bonus structure.
 However, here's what we see when purchasing United miles:

 - 5,000 to 14,000 miles: receive a 30% bonus